AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 On a Final Note

 AI has become an integral part of modern business processes.
 While transforming everyday operations, AI is able to revolutionize the way people address challenges across various areas.
 Banking, Healthcare, and Insurance are three sectors that are to experience the most substantial AI-powered changes in the coming years.

 The heavily regulated banking sector can use the power of artificial intelligence to increase the effectiveness of anti-money laundering investigations, thus being more accurate in identifying fraudulent activities and getting enough time to prevent them.
 AI also broadens the banks’ risk management capabilities by allowing them to predict credit risks, customer churn, collection, and investment risks with higher precision.

 Owing to great volumes of data processed in healthcare, the industry is to benefit immensely from AI.
 From treatment and operational optimization to readmission risk management—the scope of healthcare domains that AI consultants can foster through intelligent technologies is impressive.
 Medical image analysis is one of the fastest developing technologies and it’s able to improve the diagnostics outcomes significantly.
 At the same time, healthcare providers can use disease analytics to excel in predicting diseases, thus getting the opportunity to foresee them or cut their progression.

 When AI comes to the insurance area, it can foster such domains as claim management, underwriting, fraud prevention, customer services, sales, and marketing activities.
-The greatest thing about AI in insurance is that it brings automation to various resource-heavy and time-consuming processes, which allows insurers to reduce human effort while improving the insurance outcomes substantially.
+The greatest thing about AI in insurance software is that it brings automation to various resource-heavy and time-consuming processes, which allows insurers to reduce human effort while improving the insurance outcomes substantially.